-Advanced Practitioner Usage.
+Advanced Practitioner Inclusion.
 Are we thoughtfully including Advanced Practitioners in our recruitment plan and using them appropriately?

-To obtain the providers needed, we must think beyond just physicians.
+To get the providers needed, we must think beyond just physicians.
 Advanced Practitioners must be a part of the plan and be a core part of satisfying the strategic provider need.
-The key to this is making sure Advanced Practitioners are used at top-of-license - understanding the model that maximizes benefit by specialty is key to success.
-Building a culture of acceptance by physicians is likewise essential.
-Effective use of APPs is not preordained, and working closely with physician leaders is required to ensure the desired benefits are captured.
+Key to this is making sure Advanced Practitioners are used at top-of-license - understanding the model that maximizes benefit by specialty is key to success.